PatrykMilewski/cldsvc-dev-coding-challenge/README.md

 # IO Backend Coding Challenge

+# Architecture/dev decisions

+- I've changed the data structure for submitting orders, now it includes `type` field, which can be buy or sell.
+In my opinion it's way more readable to do it this way, instead of playing with minus values for amount
+- Refactored everything to TypeScript - I was not feeling safe to write code in JavaScript
+- Filled orders are moved to transactions, which has a log of finalised transactions.
+This can be also listed using `GET transactions`
+- To make everything more production ready, I've introduced a few useful tools like:
+  - commit lint for linting commit messages, [https://www.conventionalcommits.org/](https://www.conventionalcommits.org/)
+  - ESLint for TypeScript with AirBNB rules, for better types and issues checking during development
+  - Husky for automatically checking stuff before pushing changes to repository
+- The structure of files for Express was quite strange for me (`bin/www` file mostly), I've refactored it to include it simply in the `app.ts` + `helpers.ts`

+# Potential issues/improvement points

+- It was my first time working with Express, probably its configuration could be improved
+- I'm not an expert about hosting containers, I've never had a requirement to setup it in AWS, so most probably the configuration of it could be better
+- Having that much dev tools, that help to check common issues etc. is cool, however it significantly increases number of dependencies, that could have vulnerabilities or other security risks.
+For financial related projects this might be an issue

 # Task
 Create an exchange matching engine API that receives new buy & sell orders and matches them against its local orderbook.